Restricted Access to Manchester Royal Infirmary

-The Trafford General Hospital shuttle runs from 10am to 3pm, Monday to Friday.
-It departs from the main entrance of Trafford General Hospital towards our central site on Oxford Road (and returns) approximately every hour.
+The Trafford General Hospital shuttle runs from 10:30 am to 3pm, Monday to Friday.
+It departs from the main entrance of Trafford General Hospital towards the Oxford Road Campus (and returns) approximately every hour.
 This service is free for staff who hold a valid MFT ID badge.
 All others passengers (including patients and visitors) are required to pay £1 to the driver (cash only).

 As a city centre location on one of the busiest roads in the region, parking can be in high demand at our main site so please allow time to find a space when you arrive.
 We are around 1 mile from the nearest motorway junction and are accessible by car.
 Note that the roads surrounding our site will face disruption over the next few years due to works associated with the Bus Priority Package.

 Visit Google Maps for a personalised driving map and directions to our site, simply click the link and enter your start location.